Police: Employee killed in shooting at north Columbus barbershop

-COLUMBUS, Ohio — One person is dead after a shooting inside a north Columbus barbershop on Tuesday afternoon.
+COLUMBUS, Ohio — A man is dead after a shooting inside a north Columbus barbershop on Tuesday afternoon.

 The suspect walked into Executive Barber Salon and shot a 51-year-old male employee, according to police.